dej0608/terranea/_pages/caius-deities.md

 ## The Circle

 The gods and goddesses of the Circle are the most prevalently worshipped deities in the Holy Republic of Caius.
 The church of Caius is dedicated to the equal worship of all the deities of the Circle.
 Although some individuals may pray to a singular god for a specific purpose, organized church activities involve their shared worship.
 Deities of the Circle are not typically portrayed as good or evil, but as neutral conservators of their domain.
 The Circle takes residence in the Chalice, a floating throne that hovers miles directly above the Holy City of Caius.
-Caius Tower acts as a magical bridge between the Chalice and the land below through which the gods may delivers blessings upon the people.
+Caius Tower acts as a magical bridge between the Chalice and the land below through which the gods may deliver blessings upon the people.
 Only the Pope and those he deems worthy are allowed to cross the bridge to the Chalice.

 | Deity | Domain |
 |-------|--------|